anton-kravchenko/aws-api-gateway-s3-integration-with-cdk/README.md

-# Welcome to your CDK TypeScript project!

-This is a blank project for TypeScript development with CDK.

-The `cdk.json` file tells the CDK Toolkit how to execute your app.

-## Useful commands

- * `npm run build`   compile typescript to js
- * `npm run watch`   watch for changes and compile
- * `npm run test`    perform the jest unit tests
+# Integrating AWS API Gateway with AWS S3 using AWS CDK

+Demo project to showcase integration of AWS API Gateway with AWS S3 using AWS CDK

+Run the following commands to deploy the stack:

+- `npm install -g aws-cdk@1.x` - to install AWS CDK globally
+- `npm install` - to install packages
+- `cdk bootstrap` - to bootstrap cdk
- * `cdk deploy`      deploy this stack to your default AWS account/region
+- `cdk deploy` - to deploy the stack

- * `cdk diff`        compare deployed stack with current state
- * `cdk synth`       emits the synthesized CloudFormation template
+To remove the stack run: `cdk destroy`